fmi/java-course/03-oop-in-java-ii/lab/README.md

      *
      * @param course the course which will be completed.
      * @param grade the grade with which the course will be completed.
-     * @throws IllegalArgumentException if grade is not in range [2.00, 6.00].
+     * @throws IllegalArgumentException if grade is not in range [2.00, 6.00] or course is null.
      * @throws CourseNotPurchasedException if course is not currently purchased for this account.
      * @throws CourseNotCompletedException if there is a resource in the course which is not completed.
      */